softchris/azure-book/computer-vision-service.md

 - **account delete**, Delete an Azure Cognitive Services account.
 - **keys list**, List the keys of an Azure Cognitive Services account.

-## Create a Coginitive Service account
+## Create a Cognitive Service account
 we need a Cognitive Services account for the Computer Vision API The command for creating the account is as follows: